Who We Are

 Up to this point in history it has proven to be impossible to find a cure for spinal cord injury.
 But we believe we can change that if enough of the right people have the will to make it happen.

-So, it is the Mark Pollock Trust’s mission to find and connect those people worldwide to fast track a cure for paralysis.
+So, it is the Mark Pollock Trust’s mission to find and connect those people worldwide to fast track a cure for spinal cord injury.